cptwunderlich/cptwunderlich.github.io/_posts/2021-04-21-ghc-hacking-first-steps.md

 If you spot any mistakes, omissions or want to provide feedback, comments, questions - you can reach me on [Twitter](https://twitter.com/cptwunderlich), or via mail with my username at gmail.

+## Updates

+I'll try to keep this somewhat up-to-date, but things sometimes move fast.

+??.??.???? - Removed description of Hadrian's `-c` option, bc.
+I was made aware of problems with it and that calling `./boot && ./configure` explicitly is preferable.
+16.07.2021 - Added mention of test suite and mpickerings productivity tip, also nofib-run's `--head` option.